 Information in the network is secured by a consensus mechanism called Proof of Work (PoW).
 PoW requires a puzzle that is difficult to solve but easy to verify.
 Participants in the network that offer computational and electric power towards solving this puzzle are called miners.
 Individuals and entities that store a full copy of the blockchain and validate transactions are called full nodes.
 Developers maintain the code.

 Sometimes, two different blocks will be mined at the same time, resulting in a fork.
-The miners will continue to mine on their respective forks and receive rewards on those forks until one of the forked chains gets longer than the other.
-These two forks contain different versions and orderings of the blockchain history, and usually mining power will converge around the longest chain because building on the chain is computationally expensive.
-That cost is mitigated by the block reward, which is useless if it doesn’t come from the main chain.
+The miners will continue to mine on their respective forks and receive rewards on those forks until one of the forked chains gets longer than the other (Bitcoin recognizes the longest chain - i.e., the chain containing the most cumulative PoW effort - as the main chain).
+These two forks contain different versions and orderings of the blockchain history, and usually mining power will converge around the longest chain, because the longest chain is most likely to remain the main chain, and building on either chain is computationally expensive.
+That cost is mitigated by the block reward, which is useless if it doesn’t come from the main (or "majority") chain.

 Example of the expected reward for each miner depending on which chain they work on: